The nonlinear motion of cells subject to external forces: Model

-where $\tilde{\mathbf{f}} = \tilde{\mathbf{f}}(\tilde{x})$ is the external force per unit height, $\tilde{p}$ is the pressure, $\tilde{\mathbf{u}}$ is the fluid velocity inside the drop, and $\tilde{\alpha}$ is the active stress which represents the coarse-grained stresses generated when cytoskeletal actin filaments slide relative to each other \cite{hatwalne2004rheology,liverpool2006rheology}.
-Following \cite{loisy2019tractionless,loisy2020modes}, we keep the lowest order gradients in the stress tensor and we work in the strong elastic limit, where dynamic equation for the director reduces to $\mathbf{\nabla}^2\theta$.
-We anchor the director parallel to the substrate, i.e. $\theta(\tilde{z} = 0) = 0$, and parallel to the free surface with an imposed winding, i.e. $\theta(\tilde{z} = \tilde{h}) = \omega\pi + \arctan(h^{\prime})$.
+For the active contractile/extensile drop, we anchor the director parallel to the substrate, i.e. $\theta(\tilde{z} = 0) = 0$, and parallel to the free surface with an imposed winding, i.e. $\theta(\tilde{z} = \tilde{h}) = \omega\pi + \arctan(h^{\prime})$.
 The winding number $\omega \in \mathbb{Z}^{+}$ counts the number of half turns of the director across the drop height (Fig. \ref{fig:schematic}).
 At fixed activity, the winding of the director, through its chirality, breaks the left-right symmetry and sets the preferred direction of motion.
 With no external forces, at positive activity (extensile drop), the drop moves right for positive winding and left for negative winding.
 There is no active contribution to the drop velocity when $\omega = 0$.
+For the active polymerising drop, we anchor the director parallel to the substrate i.e. $\theta(\tilde{z} = 0) = 0$, and parallel to the free surface with no imposed winding, i.e. $\theta(\tilde{z} = \tilde{h}) =\arctan(h^{\prime})$.